top of page

 Postdoctoral researcher at El Colegio de México

-My doctoral dissertation at Western University, titled Subterranean governance: The political work of artisanal miners in the northern Peruvian Andes, examines ethnographically the political practices that local artisanal miners of Algamarca—a rural village located in the region of Cajamarca—carry out to sustain and prolong their livelihoods in a context marked by state initiatives aimed at regulating their extractive activities.
-Two articles based on different chapters of my dissertation received Honorable Mentions in graduate student essay competitions organized by the Canadian Association for Latin American and Caribbean Studies (CALACS) and the Society for Latin American and Caribbean Anthropology (SLACA) of the American Anthropological Association (AAA).
-Furthermore, findings from my doctoral research have been published in The Extractive Industries and Society and Resources Policy, as well as in outreach platforms such as Anthropology News.
+My doctoral dissertation at Western University, titled "Subterranean governance: The political work of artisanal miners in the northern Peruvian Andes," examines ethnographically the political practices that local artisanal miners of Algamarca—a rural village located in the region of Cajamarca—carry out to sustain and prolong their 'informalized' livelihoods in a context marked by state initiatives aimed at regulating their extractive activities.
+Two articles based on my doctoral dissertation received honorable mentions in the 2025 CALACS Graduate Essay Prize of the Canadian Association for Latin American and Caribbean Studies (CALACS) and in the 2024 Roseberry-Nash Graduate Student Paper Award of the Society for Latin American and Caribbean Anthropology (SLACA) of the American Anthropological Association (AAA).
+My doctoral dissertation was also recognized with the 2026 CALACS Outstanding Dissertation Award.
+Findings from my research have been published in The Extractive Industries and Society and Resources Policy, as well as in outreach platforms such as Anthropology News.
 I am currently preparing a book manuscript based on my doctoral work as part of my postdoctoral fellowship at El Colegio de México.

 Contact